COMP2281/software-engineering-group-17/documentation/User-Manual/main.typ

 ===== Boots of Speed

-A rare item which only shows up once in this world, the Boots of Speed makes the Protagonist much more agile, allowing them to swiftly manoeuvre around the projectiles shot by the turrets.
-Having permanent access to these would be great, however the boots works only when paired via a Bluetooth with a nearby device, so wearing them to the next level would (unfortunately) not grant the Protagonist extreme speed.
+A rare item which only shows up once in this world, the Boots of Speed make the Protagonist much more agile, allowing them to swiftly manoeuvre around the projectiles shot by the turrets.
+Having permanent access to these would be great, however the boots work only when paired via a Bluetooth with a nearby device, so wearing them to the next level would (unfortunately) not grant the Protagonist extreme speed.
 Do not be too sad, as even if the shoes are non-functional, they still look great on the Protagonist.

 #figure(
   image("Images/SpeedBoost.png", width: 70%),